 About the IARS

-The IARS is anesthesiology’s non-political organization focused on providing scientific and evidence-based safe anesthesia care.
+IARS is a nonpolitical, not-for-profit medical society dedicated to advancing and supporting scientific research and education related to anesthesia, and to improving patient care through research.
 Founded in 1922, the IARS contributes more than $1 million annually to fund anesthesia research and provides a forum for leaders in anesthesia research to share information and ideas.
 Membership includes physicians and others engaged in anesthesia-related practice, research, and training worldwide.

 Dean Andropoulos, MD Texas Children’s Hospital and Baylor College of Medicine